 The blood of Jesus has cleansing power, and cleansing is something we all need.
 Each one of us is born with a stain on our souls.
 Each one of us is born with a sinful nature.
 We are born sinners, Romans 5:12.
 We can’t remove the stain of sin.
 It is dark.
 It is ugly.
 It is disfiguring.
 It is spiritually stifling.
 There is nothing we can add to our lives to take away the stain.
 There is nothing we can subtract from our lives to take away the stain.
 The stain reminds us we are guilty.
 The stain of sin comes with a heavy burden.
 It isn’t like a spot that just takes up an isolated space, but it covers us completely.
 It changes who God made us to be.
 We are marred by sin.
 We are born in bad shape because of the stain of sin, but the Good News of the Gospel is that the blood of Jesus can remove it from us completely.

 Second, The BLOOD OF JESUS says I have access into God’s presence.
 Listen, Isaiah 59:1-2 helps us understand that sin separates from God.
 It cuts off or limits our access to God.
 We all know that access is really important.
 Try to do your job today without internet access.
 How much does it complicate your life when you don’t have that access?
-When you are shut out from your computer because you forgot one of your 35 passwords, and you can’t get access to the files you need to work on a paper in order to meet a deadline, it’s a big problem.
-Hear me.
-Technology issues aren’t the worst thing that could happen to a person.
-Cancer isn’t the worst-case scenario.
-Losing your job isn’t as bad as it gets.
-Having a loved one move into eternity, as painful as that is, it isn’t as bad as things could be.
-Losing all of your worldly possessions isn’t the worst predicament you could find yourself in.
-But being separated from God is the absolute worst possible thing that a person could endure and having that perpetuated day after day over a lifetime would be the most awful thing to happen to anyone.
-Life without God, a life without access to God, is a life without hope.
-It is a life without power.
-It is a life without supernatural support.
-It is a life without strength.
-It is a life without an outlet for stress.
-It is a life without wisdom.
-It is a life that is aimless and without purpose.
+Being separated from God, without full access, is the absolute worst possible thing that a person could endure and having that perpetuated day after day over a lifetime would be the most awful thing to happen to anyone.
+Life without God, a life without access to God, is a life without hope, power, support, strength, wisdom, purpose, and peace.
 It is a life of vulnerability, leaving you open to the evil schemes of Satan.